mxagar/deep_learning_udacity/04_RNN/DLND_RNNs.md

 ![Semantic word embeddings](./pics/semantic_word_embedding.png)

 However, note that an embedding doesn't need to be semantic!
 We can have a simple embedding which compresses sparse vectors or integer-encoded words.
+Compressed vectors are much more efficient than sparse one-hot representations.
+If we use a Pytorch `nn.Embedding` and train it, it will learn some word relationships.

 ### 6.1 Dimensionality Reduction